crazy-goat/router/README.md

 available GET route for a given resource.
 The PHP web SAPI transparently removes the entity body from HEAD responses so this behavior has no effect on the vast majority of users.

-However, implementers using FastRoute outside the web SAPI environment (e.g. a custom server) MUST NOT send entity bodies generated in response to HEAD requests.
-If you are a non-SAPI user this is *your responsibility*; FastRoute has no purview to prevent you from breaking HTTP in such cases.
+However, implementers using CrazyGoat\Router outside the web SAPI environment (e.g. a custom server) MUST NOT send entity bodies generated in response to HEAD requests.
+If you are a non-SAPI user this is *your responsibility*; CrazyGoat\Router has no purview to prevent you from breaking HTTP in such cases.

 Finally, note that applications MAY always specify their own HEAD method route for a given resource to bypass this behavior entirely.